tnwei/waternet/README.md

 Git clone this repo, then do either `pip install -r requirements.txt` or `conda env create -f env.yaml`.

+Download the UIEB data raws and references from the [project website](https://li-chongyi.github.io/proj_benchmark.html).
+Unzip the RAR files, and place `raw-890` and `reference-890` in `data/`.

 Use `train.py`:

 ```bash